hczhcz/mese-next/README.md

 6. Edit `config.js` if you want to change some configurations;
 7. Now, you could run `main.js` using Node.js.

-You could skip step 5 and 6 and run MESE-Realtime only if you like.

 License
 ---